cfe-lab/MiCall/docs/steps.md

     [IUPAC nucleotide codes].
 If deletions are present above the cutoff, the nucleotide code is lower case.
 If coverage is below 100 or if the only thing present above the cutoff is deletions, the nucleotide code is "x".
+* conseq_all.csv: same columns as conseq.csv, with two different offsets:
+  * seed-offset - offset of the seed relative to the reference
+  * region-offset - offset of the seed relative to the region
+* conseq_region.csv: same columns as conseq.csv
 * conseq_stitched.csv
   * seed - reference name
   * q-cutoff - minimum quality score